aboldguess/BlockHead/README.md

    - Click `Add New Site`
    - Provide the domain (e.g., `example.com`), the Git repo URL, and the directory where the site should live on disk.
    - The app clones the repository and creates a config snippet in `generated_configs/`.
+   - If the project contains a `package.json`, BlockHead automatically runs `npm install` and then starts the app using `npm start`.

 4. **Nginx setup**
    - After creating a site, run the helper script to enable it and reload nginx: